Purple group — FEATURES OF A CATWOMAN COSTUME

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.

-Seems like it belongs to: TRAINING ___
+Seems like it belongs to: THERMOSTAT SETTINGS

 Seems like it belongs to: FEATURES OF A CATWOMAN COSTUME